 A recent example of this comes from Old Spice.
 Despite their tremendous video ads featuring Isaiah Mustafa going viral, garnering well over 60 million views on YouTube alone, the company experienced a 7% drop in sales as a direct result.
 The problem stemmed from a lack of understanding of their market.

 A large portion of Old Spice’s market consists of aging white males who have used the product for the better part of a century.
-These males refuse to identify with a quirky young black male, to the point refusing to buy Old Spice products.
+It is harder for them to identify with a quirky young black male, to the point of refusing to buy Old Spice products.